Home Treatment and Diet to Soothe Diverticulitis

 • Frequent, recurrent diverticulitis attacks

-As a part of the treatment, doctor may also suggest a colonoscopy six to eight weeks after your first episode of diverticulitis.
-This test would confirm if the episode was not related to other problems.
-Meanwhile, doctor may also suggest
+As part of the treatment, your doctor may also suggest a colonoscopy six to eight weeks after your first episode of diverticulitis.
+This test would confirm whether the episode was not related to other problems.

-Home Treatment With Diet For Diverticulitis:
+Home Treatment with Diet for Diverticulitis

 • Broth